send2mksingh/send2mksingh.github.io/_posts/2024-7-12-Affinity-in-K8s.md

 ---

-In Kubernetes, **affinity** is a way to influence the scheduling of pods based on various rules and constraints.
-It helps ensure that pods are placed on specific nodes or alongside other pods based on certain conditions, improving workload distribution, availability, and performance.

 There are three types of affinity/anti-affinity rules:

+Certainly!
+Affinity in Kubernetes is like setting preferences or rules for where your pods (containers) should run within a cluster.
+There are different types of affinities you can use to guide the scheduler in making these decisions:

+### 1. Node Affinity

-1. **Node Affinity**: Influences which nodes a pod can be scheduled on based on node labels.
+**Node Affinity** helps you specify rules about which nodes a pod should be scheduled on based on the labels on those nodes.
-2. **Pod Affinity**: Ensures that pods are scheduled on nodes with other specified pods.
-3. **Pod Anti-Affinity**: Ensures that pods are not scheduled on nodes with other specified pods.

-### Node Affinity

-Node affinity works similarly to nodeSelector but provides more expressive and flexible rules.

-Example:
+**Simple Example:**

+Imagine you have nodes labeled with `type=fast` and `type=slow`.
+If you want a pod to only run on nodes labeled as `type=fast`, you can use node affinity to enforce this.

 ```yaml
 apiVersion: v1